mresnick34/collaborate/ROB-Meeting Sample.md

 - Performance Reviews - How are we progressing on our OKRs?

 ### Weekly
-Cross-functional team meetings (during an initiative). - Who is working on what?
+- Cross-functional team meetings (during an initiative.
+Bi-monthly or monthly otherwise). - Who is working on what?
 Who needs what?

 ## Managers